 In 20111, authorities identified 57 human trafficking victims in Ireland.
 From 2010 to 2012, there were over 200 victims identified.

 Source: “45 people, including 23 children, were trafficked into Ireland last year,” Journal.ie, September 27, 2013.

-According to security officials and media reports, a prostitution ring operated by Romanians is controlling the prostitution trade in the city of Limerick, Ireland.
+According to criminal justice departments in Ireland, a prostitution ring operated by Romanians is controlling the prostitution trade in the city of Limerick, Ireland.